VirgilSecurity/virgil-iotkit/integration/qt/README.md

   - To get a library for Linux library: `ext/virgil-iotkit/scripts/build-for-qt.sh linux`
   - To get a library for MacOS library: `ext/virgil-iotkit/scripts/build-for-qt.sh mac`
   - To get a library for Windows library: `ext/virgil-iotkit/scripts/build-for-qt.sh windows`
+  - To get a library for Windows by using mingw32 on another host platform : `ext/virgil-iotkit/scripts/build-for-qt.sh mingw32`

 <div id='example'/>